wRothbard/birthstones/README.md

 ### Main reasons for fork:
 * add more tools
 * make changes to code to make use of modern Minetest (such as ore drop string)
+* make 3D prerendered textures of gem (item) and mineral (and optional block textures)

 ### Notable issues found in original (see items marked with '!' in "Changes" section for others):
 (hopefully these changes get corrected there)